What is distance per stroke, how it's measured, improved, and what good and bad scores look like.

 That being said, a high DPS does not translate directly to a higher speed.
 Too much glide between strokes can cause the swimmer to slow down on every stroke, requiring extra effort to speed up again during the pull to maintain speed.
 By powering through the water at a faster stroke rate, a swimmer might be able to get faster even while sacrificing DPS.

-To generate a high DPS swimmers need to have a consistent pull on the water, right from the catch at the front to the exit at the back.
-They also need to keep a good streamline throughout to reduce drag both during the pull and during the glide between strokes.
+To generate a high DPS, swimmers need to consistently pull on the water, right from the catch at the front to the exit at the back.
+They also need to keep a good streamline throughout to reduce drag during the pull and glide between strokes.

 If a swimmer's DPS decreases, it could mean:

-- Catching less water, or exiting too soon - often in an effort to increase stroke rate without ramping effort
+- They're catching less water or exiting too soon - often to increase stroke rate without ramping effort.

-- Strokes are faster and more powerful - may not require correction depending on race distance
+- Their strokes are faster and more powerful (seen with a higher Stroke Rate) and may not require correction depending on their race distance.

 - Their kicks have slowed down.